Ultimate Guide to Choosing Your Bridesmaids

 - It is one thing to party and be happy that you, their best friend, is tying the knot.
 It is another one to become the center of attention.
 For instance, fall on their butt in the middle of the dance floor.
 Or worse, reveal intimate details of your love life while giving their speech.

 - They have made it this far without a hitch.
 This is the final stretch!
-Nobody says they can’t have fun, but if you need them for anything other than taking portraits, it is good to know they are there to assist you and the MOH at any point of the evening.
+Nobody says they can’t have fun.
+However, if you need them for anything other than taking portraits, it is good to know they are there at any point of the evening.

 How to Show your Appreciation for the Support

-We hope this guide will shine a light on the many ways in which your bridesmaids and Maid of Honor can contribute to your special day.
+We hope this guide will shine a light in which way your bridesmaids can contribute to your special day.
 Being a member of Team Bride is an honor and them showing their unconditional love to you and your happy ever after deserves some recognition.
 Make sure you choose the right people for the job.
 Asking someone to be your bridesmaid is not a matter of being polite or returning a favor.

 Consider the personalities and organizational skills of all your besties before Choosing Your Bridesmaids.
 Most importantly, be open to the possibility that they might turn down your offer.
 Your wedding day will become their priority the moment they say “yes”.
 Be kind to them and remember to have fun at every stage with your fabulous bridesmaids by your side!